 If the Respondent is a student and portions of a complaint include allegations that violate the Student Code of Conduct but are not alleged violations of the Sexual Misconduct Regulation or the Non-Discrimination, Equal Opportunity, and Inclusion Regulation, then those allegations may be investigated and/or addressed separately by Student Conduct before, during, or after the investigation coordinated by the Title IX Coordinator.

-Similarly, if the Respondent is an employee and portions of a report or complaint include allegations that violate the University’s personnel policies, but are not alleged violations of the Sexual Misconduct Regulation or the Non-Discrimination, Equal Opportunity, and Inclusion Regulation, then those allegations may be investigated and/or addressed separately by Human Resources before, during, or after the investigation coordinated by the Title IX Coordinator.
+Similarly, if the Respondent is an employee and portions of a report or complaint include allegations that violate the University’s personnel policies but are not alleged violations of the Sexual Misconduct Regulation or the Non-Discrimination, Equal Opportunity, and Inclusion Regulation, then those allegations may be investigated and/or addressed separately by Human Resources before, during, or after the investigation coordinated by the Title IX Coordinator.

 Written Notices During an Investigation